With all the talk about early retirement on my website, you would think I’m retired.

 My final point is that just because the people sharing tips, tricks, knowledge, and wisdom are generally earning money in some way, shape or form, that doesn’t mean the research is invalid.

-With or without this side gig, I’d be comfortable retiring on a safe withdrawal rate of 3.5% or less.
-Millions of people have retired successfully with smaller nest eggs and spending a higher percentage.
+With or without this side gig, I’d be comfortable retiring with a safe withdrawal rate of 2.5% or less.
+Many millions of people have retired successfully with smaller nest eggs while spending a higher percentage.
 I don’t know the exact number, but the ratio of people earning money writing or talking about safe withdrawal rates to the number of people successfully using them is probably in the neighborhood of 1:400,000, give or take a few hundred thousand.

 Safe withdrawal rates (SWR) are based on historical worst-case scenarios for a retiree.
 For a primer on SWR, start with Big ERN’s first post on the subject and stick around for the next twenty-some posts in the series if you’re hungry for more.
 If you’re more of an auditory learner, look to the Mad Fientist’s podcast with money savant Michael Kitces.